corda/corda/docs/source/serialization-enum-evolution.rst

             A, B, C, D
         }

-.. note:: The parameters to the ``CordaSerializationTransformEnumDefault`` annotation are as defined 'new' and 'old',
+.. note:: The parameters to the ``CordaSerializationTransformEnumDefault`` annotation are defined as 'new' and 'old',
-    so in the above example it can be read as constant D should be treated as constant C if you, the deserializer, doesn't know anything about constant D
+    so in the above example it can be read as constant D should be treated as constant C if you, the deserializing node, don't know anything about constant D

 .. note:: Just as with the ``CordaSerializationTransformRename`` transformation if a single transform is being applied
     then the meta transform may be omitted.